stevejefferson/trac2gitea/README.md

       --default-assignee username      username to assign tickets to when trac assignee is not found in Gitea - defaults to <gitea-user>
       --default-author username        username to attribute content to when trac author is not found in Gitea - defaults to <gitea-user>
       --default-wiki-author username   username to attribute Wiki content to when trac author is not found in Gitea - defaults to <gitea-user>
-      --verbose                        verbose output
+      --no-wiki-push                   do not push wiki on completion --verbose                        verbose output
       --wiki-convert-predefined        convert Trac predefined wiki pages - by default we skip these --wiki-dir string                directory into which to checkout (clone) wiki repository - defaults to cwd --wiki-only                      convert wiki only
-      --wiki-url string                URL of wiki repository - defaults to <server-root-url>/<gitea-user>/<gitea-repo>.wiki.git
+      --wiki-token string              password/token for accessing wiki repository (ignored if wiki-url provided) --wiki-url string                URL of wiki repository - defaults to <server-root-url>/<gitea-user>/<gitea-repo>.wiki.git
 ```